LispCookbook/cl-cookbook/databases.md

 (connect-toplevel :sqlite3 :database-name "myapp")
 ~~~

-As usual, you need to create the MySQL or Postgre database beforehand.
+As usual, you need to create the MySQL or PostgreSQL database beforehand.
 Refer to their documentation.

 Connecting sets `mito:*connection*` to the new connection and returns it.